uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/passing-on-my-knowledge.md

 I remember one of my teachers saying 'We should not keep knowledge to ourselves; we should share this knowledge to others.'

 Recently, I was explaining a difficult maths concept, where I nearly exhausted every different method of explanation.
-All of a sudden I heard a river of the same comment flowing from each and every pupil: ‘Oh, I get it now.’
-It’s instances like this that make me proud of being a teacher.
+All of a sudden I heard a river of the same comment flowing from each and every pupil: 'Oh, I get it now.'
+It's instances like this that make me proud of being a teacher.

 I had several concerns before applying; would I have the time to be a good parent and train in a new and demanding career, and would I be able to teach an entire classroom?